0xabsec/0xabsec.github.io/index.md

 # [Windows Command Line (cmd)](./cmd.html)

 Learning to work with the command line is great.
-There are number of great resources available online for learning command line.So i've tried to include some lesser known and not so common commands and techniques.
+There are number of great resources available online but i've tried to include some lesser known and not so common techniques.